Delal Bridge: Etymology

-The term pir means "bridge" and delal means "dear or beautiful" in Kurdish, "Pira Delal" means "beautiful bridge" (though not in an aesthetic sense, but more of something that's unique).
+The term pir means "bridge" and delal means "dear or beautiful" in Kurdish, "Pira Delal" means "beautiful bridge" (though not in an aesthetic sense, but more of something that is unique).
 The name reflects the way the bridge is seen among the local people as well as tourists.
 The bridge was named Delal and the city of Zakho is called Zakhoka Delal (Delal's Zakho) in the honor of Delal, a heroine figure associated with a myth regarding the origins of the bridge (see below).

 History

-Pira Delal is believed to have been first built during the Roman era, while the present structure appears to be from the Abbasic era.
-Kurdish people all over Kurdistan visit Pira Delal as a monument of peace and enjoyment with the family.
+Pira Delal is believed to have been first built during the Roman Empire, while the present structure appears to be from the Abbasid era.
+Kurds from all over Kurdistan visit Pira Delal as a monument of peace and enjoyment with the family.
 One of the legends regarding construction of the bridge relates that the hands of the builder were amputated to ensure that the bridge would remain unique.